soura-b/GitForCOVID/README.md

 # Example
-[WORK IN PROGRESS]
 1. Sample hospital with 10 beds; 5 in a male ward (with green labels), and 5 in a female ward (with blue labels).
 2. 2 sample patient records
-    1. Open record for a male patient, https://github.com/soura-b/GitForCOVID/issues/1
+    1. [Open record for a male patient](https://github.com/soura-b/GitForCOVID/issues/1), assigned to a bed + user.
-    2. Closed record for a female patient, https://github.com/soura-b/GitForCOVID/issues/2
+    2. [Closed record for a female patient](https://github.com/soura-b/GitForCOVID/issues/2), who has been discharged.

 A variety of filters are available on the [issues page](https://github.com/soura-b/GitForCOVID/issues).
 Here is one snapshot.